AbitTheGray/4MotorCAN/README.md

 All the power and commands are provided by [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) [Molex Micro-Fit 3.0 connector](https://www.molex.com/en-us/products/connectors/wire-to-board-connectors/micro-fit-connectors).
 If you do not want to use CAN bus, you must provide 24V and GND on the connector and connect USB-C to your controller.

+Warning:
+- This project uses RP2040 as if it was a 5V microcontroller.
+RP2040 is not officially 5V-tolerant but is reported by users to be able to process 5V input.
+And 3V output is 60% of 5V which should be enough for HIGH digital value of 5V devices.
+- There is no overvoltage protection, do not turn axis motors too fast (manually)
+- Fan connectors have over-current protection (resettable fuse) in case of short circuit but it will stop them from working

-This project was not yet tested.
-Use at your own risk.
+**This project was not yet tested.
+Use at your own risk.**

 ## Features